Torch relay among final hurdles for postponed Tokyo Olympics

 The first edition of the so-called Playbooks released last month says athletes will be tested about every four days in Japan.
 The current Playbooks are vague and are to be updated in April and June with more specific information.

-The Kyodo news agency is reporting that the IOC has asked Tokyo for even “more stringent” testing.
+The Kyodo news agency reports that the IOC has asked Tokyo for even “more stringent” testing.

 Comments